 • put your donation on hold for a few months until things become easier for you

-Please contact our Donor Services team and they'll help you choose the best option.
+Please contact our Donor Care team and they'll help you choose the best option.

 Yes, you can.
-Please contact our Donor Services team – they'll be able to help you increase or decrease your donation, or put it on hold for up to three months.
+Please contact our Donor Care team – they'll be able to help you increase or decrease your donation, or put it on hold for up to three months.

-In order to ensure that your donation is cancelled in time, please contact our Donor Services team at least one week before your next donation is due.
+In order to ensure that your donation is cancelled in time, please contact our Donor Care team at least one week before your next donation is due.

 Yes, you can.
-Please call our Donor Services team on 1300 361 288, and they'll process your donation for you.
+Please call our Donor Care team on 1300 361 288, and they'll process your donation for you.